animeshkarmakarAK/PustCON/README.md

 SYSTEM REQUIREMENTS:
 The Web-based social networking services make it possible to connect people who share interests.
 Several websites are beginning to tap into the power of the social networking model for philanthropy.
 Such models provide a means for connecting otherwise fragmented industries and small organizations without the resources to reach a broader audience with interested users.
 Social networks are providing a different way for individuals to communicate digitally.
 Each user who wants to use this site must create a account .
 This is the head class.
 The account information has four purposes : hold the login information, hold profile information, privacy information, hold the groups information.
 This proposed system the privacy settings object contain all the privacy info and privacy settings.
 The main objective  and object of this system is making group and interacting people by group organization by posting and commenting users In the group to socializing.

-SOFTWARE AND TOOLS SPECIFICATION:
+# SOFTWARE AND TOOLS SPECIFICATION:
 •	MySql
-•	Language:  PHP 6
+•	Language:  PHP6
 •	Back end: php myAdmin
 •	 Markup language: HTML 5
 •	Style in: CSS 3

- Hardware Requirements
+ # Hardware Requirements
  Processor: Intel Pentium IV 2.0 GHz and above
  RAM: 512 MB and above
  Hard disk: 80GB and above